-Children enrolled in the extended session only are provided time to have a snack daily.
+Each student is asked to bring their own water bottle daily with their name clearly marked on it.
+Students are provided time to have a snack daily.
 Parents/Guardians are expected to send in a healthy snack on a daily basis.
-As suggested by the regulation 3301-37-09, please provide snack from two food groups.
+As suggested by the regulation 3301-37-09, please provide a snack from two food groups.